 Increasing our worksites represents a major operational challenge when it comes to maintaining the service we deliver to our customers.
 But even with more projects, we are able to operate our network normally while performing the work.

-For our customers, this work will mean more reliable service and renovated, universally accessible stations with better lighting.
+For our customers, this work means more reliable service and renovated, universally accessible stations with better lighting.
 It’s an ambitious but responsible initiative and a commitment to our future generations.

-Many stations' waterproofing membranes date back to the stations' initial construction and have reached the end of their useful life.
+Many stations' waterproofing system date back to the stations' initial construction and have reached the end of their useful life.

-Replacing a waterproofing membrane requires excavating the ground above it.
-We dig one to four metres deep, depending on the locations.
-Since pedestrian passageways and underground métro stations span over larger areas than entrance buildings, excavation may be required on nearby streets.
+Replacing a waterproofing system requires excavating the ground above it.
+We dig two to nine metres deep, depending on the locations.

 Water drainage work in vaulted ceilings